kool-dev/kool/docs/2-Presets/Laravel.md

 +kool.yml
 ```

-> Open the **docker-compose.yml** file to review the services and verify they match the choices you made earlier using the wizard.
+> Now's a good time to open the **docker-compose.yml** file to review the services and verify they match the choices you made earlier using the wizard.

 ### 2. Update .env.example